By Jeff Smith

 An overdraft does not affect your credit score directly.
 Your bank is not a creditor and therefore won’t report an overdraft to the three major credit bureaus.

+If you overdraw your bank account, you owe the bank however much you’re in the red, plus any fees the bank may charge.
+If you don’t pay, the bank can take you to court and obtain a judgment against you.
+If they win the judgment, the court may allow them to garnish your paycheck.
+(Note: Not all states allow wage garnishment.)
 While this is an extreme consequence, it can happen.
-If you overdraw your bank account, you owe the bank however much you’re in the red, plus any fees the bank may charge.
-If you don’t pay, the bank can take you to court and sue you.
-If they win, the court may allow them to garnish your paycheck.

-There is a bank reporting bureau called ChexSystems that monitors your bank and credit union accounts for things like bounced checks, unpaid negative balances, overdrafts, fraud and involuntary closures.
-This doesn’t affect your credit, but negative marks from ChexSystems may hurt your ability to open a new bank account in the future.[4]
+There is a bank reporting bureau called ChexSystems that monitors bank and credit union accounts for things like bounced checks, unpaid negative balances, overdrafts, fraud and involuntary closures.
+This doesn’t affect your credit report or score, but negative marks from ChexSystems may hurt your ability to open a new bank account in the future.[4]

 A bank or credit union has every right to deny your application for a new account based on negative information in your banking history.[5]